swissquote/crafty/CONTRIBUTING.md

 npm run jest
 ```

-Tests are currently mainly integration tests in the `packages/integration` directory.
+Tests are mainly integration tests in the `packages/integration` directory.

-Those tests do a run of the configuration with various configuration of presets and register the results in snapshots.
+Those tests do a run of the configuration with different combinations of configuration and presets and register the results in snapshots.

 # Release